Dave Thomas Circle: Background

-A 2010 project by the city's Department of Transportation made each of the streets one-way around the block, similar to a traffic circle.
-The department calls the traffic pattern a "virtual circle."
+Redesign and closure

 In 2019, Washington, D.C.
 Mayor Muriel Bowser asked for $35 million for the city to buy the Wendy's and reconfigure the intersection to eliminate Dave Thomas Circle and make it better for motorists, pedestrians and bicyclists.

-In 2021, the District Department of Transportation acquired the Wendy's restaurant and property through eminent domain to enable the city to demolish the building, rebuild the intersection and eliminate the circle, with the exact design yet to be determined.
-The city plans to start construction in early 2022.
+In 2021, the District Department of Transportation acquired the Wendy's restaurant and property through eminent domain to enable the city to demolish the building, rebuild the intersection and eliminate the circle.
+The city originally planned to start construction in early 2022.
 The restaurant closed on September 21, 2021, with the franchisee vacating the building fully by September 30.

+Under the final plan approved in November 2021, First Street was re-routed to run directly into Eckington Place, both First Street and Florida Avenue were transformed into two-way streets, and the block of O Street between First and Second Streets removed entirely, effectively eliminating the "virtual circle" design.
+The new layout created three new spaces for parks or public art.

+Demolition on the Wendy's was started in July 2023, starting a projected $41 million renovation to the intersection.
+In October 2023, it was announced the intersection would be renamed Mamie 'Peanut' Johnson Plaza in honor of the pioneer of female African-American baseball.

+The first phase of the new traffic pattern, including the reconstructed First Street and a new left-turn lane from New York to Florida Avenue, opened in July 2024.